 The class teacher will meet parents at least on a termly basis, as well as at the usual Parent’s evening, to discuss your child’s needs, support and progress.
 If a parent requests, we can alternatively arrange an additional meeting with the class teacher, outside of this time.
 We will also communicate clearly with you as soon as we have any concern about progress – this will be outside of the regular parents meetings.

-If there are progress concerns you can meet with the Assistant Head teacher, or the SENCo, Mrs Evans.
+If there are progress concerns you can meet with your child's Team Leader or the Inclusion and Safeguarding Lead (East Hub) Mrs Hannah Evans.

 How will school support my child with SEND?